 From Goats and Geese to Pounds and Pesos, mankind has seen a great innovation when it comes to payment.
-All over the world, the rate at which people are signing up for payment services like PayPal is increasing at an astounding rate, leading many to think we living in a quasi-cashless world.
+All over the world, the rate at which people are signing up for digital payment services is increasing at an astounding rate, leading many to think we living in a quasi-cashless world.
 Would they be right?, no: cash, despite the rapid growth in the digital payments sphere, is still king.
-A study carried out by Euromonitor International revealed that last year that the global total value of consumer payments carried out using cash in 2017 totalled $14.4 trillion, compared to $9.6 trillion made with payment cards.
+A report from the European Central Bank revealed that last year the total value of consumer payments carried out using cash in the EU was €167.3 trillion, compared to $€36.0 trillion made with payment cards.

 The fact remains that cash performs ancillary functions in the vast majority of households such as budgeting and saving and many argue the instant clearing capability and near universal acceptance of cash render digital payment methods inferior.
 There is also a lot to be said for its anonymity, echoing Professors Stephen Cecchetti and Kermit “abolish it (cash) and you invite tyranny“; the “anonymity of cash helps to free people from their governments, and some criminality is a price worth paying for liberty”.
 In addition, the ostensibly secure status of Banks is still not enough for many adults to commit their savings; the mattress still proves a popular current account, with zero withdrawal fees, easy access and no regulatory supervision.

 Despite the aforementioned advantages of tangible currency, anti-cash rhetoric is on the rise, with economists such as Kenneth Rogoff publishing books like “The curse of Cash”, arguing that the digital currency makes money flows more transparent and reduces the size of informal economies.

 So where does the world stand on the abolition of cash?

 Below we have provided a brief global overview of the world cash usage along with a few country spotlights to help shed light on recent developments and findings.